1NF053C/op/packages/blog/src/about/index.md

 ## about my work
 - What I do: provide value to stakeholders by building and testing software.
-- How I've done it: exceed expectations & have fun doing it.
-Never fired nor laid off.
+- How I do it: exceed expectations & have fun doing it.
+Never fired / laid off.
 - Present: Continuing my education and freelancing.
 Feel free to ask for references.

 ### Tech Interests